Quantico-Bullet/PyBeam-QA/README.md

 # PyBeam QA

 PyBeam QA is a graphical user interface program for performing quality assurance tests in radiotherapy.
-The program is based on Pylinac and PySide6.
+The program currently runs on Pylinac and PySide6.

 ## Features
 The program is still in early development and may contain bugs.
 Tools are flagged as either